 Fortunately, there are many resources available to leaders as they try to support their staff.
 Organizations can utilize online resources to build and maintain healthy and effective workplaces and prioritize their workers’ mental health.
 Employees may benefit from online peer support groups to confidentially discuss workplace issues or meditation apps to manage stress.
 Some options include:

-- Headspace: application that provides mediation and mental health resources for individuals, with an emphasis on sleep, stress and anxiety, and movement and healthy living.
+- Headspace: An app that provides mediation and mental health resources for individuals, with an emphasis on sleep, stress and anxiety, and movement and healthy living.